-Led by: Abid Ali & Kapil Grover
+Led by: Abid & Kapil Grover

 This hands-on workshop introduces participants to solid wood furniture making through the construction of a three-legged wooden scandinavian milking stool.
 The project offers a practical introduction to core principles of woodworking, including structure, balance, joinery, grain orientation, and ergonomics.